knoxite/knoxite/storage/amazons3/README.md

 For security reasons, we recommend setting up an S3 bucket and using short-lived credentials such as EC2 instance roles whenever feasible.

-In situations where this is not possible, long-lived credentials such as IAM users are a good options.
+In situations where this is not possible, long-lived credentials such as IAM users are a good option.

 In both cases, we recommend sticking to the principle of least privilege as outlined in [AWS IAM's best practices][2].